andre-filho/commit-helper/README.md

 $ commit --convention tagged
 ```

-To work even more smoothly, have in your working directory a file named **commiter.yml**.
+To work even more smoothly, have in your working directory a file named **commiter.yml or commit-helper.yml**.
 In this file you must pass the commit convention that you want to use, following the example:

 ```yaml
 convention: angular   # tag(context): commit message